marciopocebon/ehtsh/README.md

 # Ehtools shell ls

+> # In MacOS Linux

     INFO: There is a problem with ls utility in ehtsh, no colorized output!
 But we fixed it, now if you want to view colorized ls output from ehtsh use ls -G for it!

 > ls -G

+> # In Other Linux

+    INFO: There is a problem with ls utility in ehtsh, no colorized output!
+But we fixed it, now if you want to view colorized ls output from ehtsh use ls --color for it!

+> ls --color

 # Ehtsh MIT license